GeorgeSeif/Semantic-Segmentation-Suite/README.md

                         Whether to continue training from a checkpoint --dataset DATASET     Dataset you are using.
   --crop_height CROP_HEIGHT
-                        Height of input image to network --crop_width CROP_WIDTH
+                        Height of cropped input image to network --crop_width CROP_WIDTH
-                        Width of input image to network --batch_size BATCH_SIZE
+                        Width of cropped input image to network --batch_size BATCH_SIZE
-                        Width of input image to network --num_val_images NUM_VAL_IMAGES
+                        Number of images in each batch --num_val_images NUM_VAL_IMAGES
                         The number of images to used for validations --h_flip H_FLIP       Whether to randomly flip the image horizontally for